 In 2007, Project Management Training celebrated its 25th anniversary.
 During the quarter of a century, more than 500 training places were delivered in North Staffordshire each year, 170 placements were arranged at companies including JCB and Trentham Leisure, and more than 5,000 young people were put into work.

-Business Secretary Vince Cable visits PM Training to see young apprentices in action.
+Former Business Secretary Vince Cable visits PM Training to see young apprentices in action.
 Dr Cable said: “This is a brilliant institution.
 Unlike a lot of training organisations, it takes the young people who would otherwise be lost and helps get them ready for work and ready for apprenticeships.”

-Whilst 2020 proved to be a challenging year for the world as the global Coronavirus pandemic hit - PM Training excelled in supporting learners and apprentices - being shortlisted as Training Provider of the Year at the TES Awards - whilst winning the IWFM Social Value Award for supporting communities across Staffordshire.
+Whilst 2020 proved to be a challenging year for the world as the global Coronavirus pandemic hit - PM Training excelled in supporting learners and apprentices - being shortlisted as Training Provider of the Year at the TES Awards - whilst also winning the IWFM Social Value Award for supporting communities across Staffordshire.

 In April 2021, PM Training became Achieve Training and a new era for the business began.
 Building on over 35 years experience, Achieve Training is the name for inspirational and quality training that provides young people with a life launchpad to develop careers.

 Achieve Training learners enjoy visits to Churchill China, Portmeirion and Solidor as part of a new engaging careers education programme.
 Future apprentices are provided with a great insight into the manufacturing sector and a behind the scenes tour at Staffordshire's leading employers.

 Training centres at the Canavan centre, Stoke-on-Trent, and the Alan Salt centre, Chesterton undergo a major redevelopment creating a new learning and teaching environment.